Why SAP Will Charge a Premium for 2025 ECC Support

 SAP’s marketing department is the New England Patriots of enterprise software.
 Other vendors run around, scratching their heads, wondering how they got away with it.

 SAP knows that dropping support for ECC post-2025 would lead to a wholesale search for alternative support providers.
 Our research indicates that most SAP ERP customers will still be on ECC by 2025.
-SAP would not at all want to drive customers away from ECC support through SAP as it would lead to a vast enlargement of the SAP third-party support industry.
+SAP would not want to drive customers away from ECC support through SAP as it would lead to a vast enlargement of the SAP third-party support industry.
 SAP’s margin is its support, so it cannot jeopardize this income stream, as this would also mean a massive loss of margin for SAP.
 Support is the easiest money that SAP makes.
 And their threat to drop customers rings hollow — in fact, this is apparent by merely observing how SAP responds when a customer states they will not be renewing support.

 - The premium that SAP will be asking for ECC support is not a viable threat.